These are the steps I took to install the AMR Clutch on my 2009 ASM.

 34. Use the Foxwell NT-530 to activate the ASM pump.
 OR, Make a relay socket with a remote switch to activate it remotely.
 When the air bubbles no longer persist, tighten the nipple.

 35. Take the car to someone that has the AMDS to reset the Clutch Wear Index and properly bleed the clutch.
-You can bleed the clutch a little better by changing gears with the car is running during the process.
-The AMDS is good because you can get the latest firmware updates.
+I took my car to Praveen and Robbie at Peninsula European Car Service where they do excellent work.
+You can bleed the clutch a little better by changing gears with the car is running during the process before performing the bleed via the AMDS.
+The AMDS is also good because you can get the latest firmware updates.

 37. Note: Initially, I was a little concerned that the Clutch slave tuning by the AMDS might have a small tolerance for upsetting any possible servo settings, go into oscillation and blow the seal on the slave.
 But thinking this thru, there are a lot of variables which prevent having a really tight servo control such as temperature, aging and air in the hydraulic lines.